catarchive/catarchive/README.md

 catarchive -e <server:port> -t <token>
 ```

+If you have trouble installing due to PyTorch, go to [pytorch.org](https://pytorch.org/get-started/locally/) and follow their guide to install PyTorch for your specific setup.
+After installing PyTorch you can rerun the `pip` command to install the client.

 ## The server stack

-The server stack is comprised of three main elements:
+The server stack is comprised of four main services:

 - Client control server
 - PostgreSQL database server
+- SeaweedFS master server
 - Web server

-Note that image storage takes place separately, in a distributed file store.

 This entire stack can be seamlessly deployed and managed with Docker Compose.

 ### Quickstart guide (Linux)

-You of course need `docker-compose` installed.
-You will also need `postgresql` in order to use the `psql` client for initializing a table (see last command).
+You will need Docker Compose and PostgreSQL (for the `psql` client) installed.

+With most Linux package managers these are called `docker-compose` and `postgresql`, respectively.

 ```bash
 git clone https://github.com/catarchive/catarchive